maximkwski/Rocket_Elevators_Svelte_Application/README.md

 # portfolio page
 Based on wallet address information after connection via metamask, you will be able to see list of your NFTs.

+* bug: once a while user need to click "connect wallet" if his portfolio page does not display his nft's.
+On a Mining page api calls to get free nft/ or buy nft was not added.